nathandpeterson/blog-frontend/readme.md

 ## A simple blog project, using H.G.
 Wells's War of the Words as sample text.

-See demo, deployed at ...
+See demo, deployed at blog-war-of-worlds.surge.sh